dannycab/phy481msu_f2019/index.md

     1310-A BPS
 -   Web page: [dannycab.github.io/phy481msu_f2019/](http://dannycab.github.io/phy481msu_f2019/)
 -   Class Meetings: MWF 12:40 PM - 1:30 PM (1415 BPS)
--   Office hrs: Open door policy.
+-   Office hrs: Homework help sessions will be scheduled soon, but I have an open door policy.
 I enjoy visiting and talking with you about physics.
 Please message me to make sure I'm in and available.
 -   TA/Grader: TBD

 ### Course communication